-I have learnt from several colleagues and students in Birmingham (including Luc Beaudoin, Jackie Chappell, Nick Hawes, Dean Petters, Ian Wright Jeremy Wyatt), and from Margaret Boden, Steve Burbeck, Ron Chrisley, Brian Logan, John McCarthy, Marvin Minsky, Matthias Scheutz, Alison Sloman (for half a century), and many others.
+I have learnt from several colleagues and students in Birmingham, and from Margaret Boden, Steve Burbeck, Jackie Chappell, Ron Chrisley, Brian Logan, John McCarthy, Marvin Minsky, Matthias Scheutz, Alison Sloman, and many others.
+I am very grateful to Barry Cooper for stimulating this work.
+He died in 2015, while a sequel to this paper on evolved construction kits, was in press.